SpaceOC/NRC/README.md

+# Attention!
+## Do not use the NRC version from this branch, for this version is not ready yet and is only under development.
+It is not suitable for use in your projects (pseudo-OS).
+Please wait for the release of the new version.

 NRC (Not Real Core) is a core designed to simplify and speed up the creation of C/C++ pseudo-OS.

 What is currently available: